BrainTronics Intro

 What’s Next?

-Start adding/building other components and use what you have learned in the In & Out Elements lesson.
+Start adding/building other components and use what you have learned in the Physical Computing lessons.

 BrainStorm